jadecobra/python_tdd_exercises/source/truth table 06: exclusive disjunction.rst

        def exclusive_disjunction(p, q):
            return True
-    we get an :doc:`AssertionError` for the second case
+    I get an :doc:`AssertionError` for the second case
 * add a condition for it
   .. code-block:: python